manolosavi/xFonts/xFonts/Help.md

 **_Conclusion_**

-Remember that you’ll need to go through the whole installation process again if you add any fonts to $(PRODUCT_NAME).
-Your original profile will be replaced after the download, but you still need to authorize the new fonts with a passcode.
+Remember that you’ll need to go through the whole installation process again if you add any new type to $(PRODUCT_NAME).
+Your original profile is replaced after a download, but you still need to authorize the fonts with a passcode.

 If you’ve made it this far, you now understand warning at the top of this page.
 If you think this process should be easier, [please give Apple some feedback](https://www.apple.com/feedback/iphone.html).